 OU Law is at the forefront in its offering of legal courses focused on energy and natural resources.
 With many energy and natural resources companies headquartered in Oklahoma, OU Law sends a large number of graduates into energy-related fields and practices every year.
 OU Law prepares students to be leaders in energy and natural resources law and policy, assisting in the sustainable development of all forms of energy and natural resources in an environmentally responsible manner.

-The LL.M. in Energy and Natural Resources can be completed in one year of full-time study or two years of part-time study.
+Students in the online LL.M. in Energy and Natural Resources program can earn their degree in 15 months, while students in the campus based cohort can complete their studies in one year of full-time study or two years of part-time study.

 Located in the heart of the original Indian Territory, OU Law provides an ideal environment for the study of Native American law and issues concerning indigenous peoples.
 Oklahoma contains nearly 40 tribal nations and the second-largest Native American population in the United States.
 Given their presence and the history of the region, Indian law affects virtually all areas of legal practice, making it a vibrant and growing field.

-The LL.M. in Indigenous Peoples Law can be completed in one year of full-time study or two years of part-time study.
+Students in the online LL.M. in Indigenous Peoples Law program can earn their degree in 15 months, while students in the campus based cohort can complete their studies in one year of full-time study or two years of part-time study.